Joinder of Pension Guide

 Notice of Joinder of Pension to CalPERS and CalSTRS

-CalPERS and CalSTRS will not comply with a court order to divide a pension asset unless they are joined in the case.
-It is very important to research the pension plan rules for any plan involved in your case, whether you are the employee-spouse or non-employee spouse.
+For CalPERS and CalSTRS to comply with a court order to divide a pension, they must be joined.
+You will need to research the pension plan rules for any plan involved in your case.

 Joinder of Pension Forms

 There are several forms that are required to join a pension or employee benefit plan in a divorce case.
-Technically, when a pension plan is joined to a divorce case they actually become a party to the case, so it is important that the proper forms and procedures to join the plan are followed.
+Technically, when a pension plan is joined to a divorce case they actually become a party to the case.
+It is important that the proper forms and procedures to join the plan are followed.
 In short, pension plans are joined to a case by filing a Request For Joinder.
-The documents are completed and filed with the court clerk, which will issue a Summons that will notify the plan administrator that they are now a party to the case.
-Fortunately, the procedures are now streamlined so that a hearing on the joinder request is no longer required to join a pension plan or employee benefit plan.
+The documents are completed and filed with the court clerk.
+The clerk will issue a summons that will notify the plan administrator.
+The procedures are now streamlined eliminating the need for a hearing.
 The required forms are:

 - The Information sheet on Retirement Plan Joinder, Form FL-318-INFO;